 Pet licenses provide identification if a family pet is lost and allow a quick reunification once the animal is found.
 If your pet is found and has a license, our Animal Control Officer will attempt to reunite you with your pet immediately, so you don’t have to go to the animal shelter to pick it up.

 The City of Kirkland contracts with the Everett Animal Shelter (EAS) for the sheltering and care of the City’s stray animals.

 Animal Control Officer

-Kirkland has our own Animal Control Officer!
-This officer will give dedicated support to return lost pets and to provide education and enforcement for domestic animal concerns and complaints.
+Kirkland has its own Animal Control Officer!
+The ACO gives dedicated support to Kirkland community members, returns lost pets to their homes, and provides education and enforcement for domestic animal concerns and complaints.